 One of my adult students was asking tonight for some help planning his practice time.
 He is preparing for his Grade 8 piano exam.
 He is an engineer, a spreadsheet kind of guy.
 I'm sympathetic.
 Here is what we discussed.
 Warmup with sight reading.
 Use a metronome!
 Get into the zone.
 Now start practicing Technique with a 2-minute timer.
 Switch activities every 2 minutes = 15 minutes

-Practice Tip: The power of exploration Students who practice, diligently practice the “notes,” struggle with rhythm and continuity trying to get it “right.”
-This is all important.
-But I’d like to add a new idea.
-Experimentation.
-A short story in which I’m the hero.
+Please excuse this short story in which I’m the hero.
 I’m learning to play the jazz xylophone.
-I started at Christmas; I practice every day.
-I’ve got a 100-year-old textbook, a stack of tunes I want to learn, video recorder and oodles of desire.
+I started at Christmas 2021.
+I practice every day with my 100-year-old textbook, a stack of tunes that I want to learn, my video recorder and oodles of desire.
 Here is the process I usually follow.

 The video below is an unedited version.
 Notice it took just a brief period of time to accomplish something because I didn’t try to do everything at once.
-David Another day, another diverse set of pieces.
+David Revised August 2022 Another day in the teaching studio and another diverse set of pieces.
 Someone stated that an average piano teacher teaches 600+ titles a year.
 I believe it.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.
 AuthorI'm a professional pianist and music educator in West Toronto Ontario.
 I'm also a devoted percussionist and drum teacher.
 Categories